Takeaways: Jan. 6 panel says Trump led ‘brazen’ conspiracy

 ‘WE WERE THERE’

-Lawamkers who were trapped together in the House during the insurrection are attending Thursday’s hearing after having dinner together.
-The lawmakers were caught in an upper gallery of the chamber as rioters beat on the doors.
+Lawmakers who were trapped together in the House during the insurrection are attending Thursday’s hearing after having dinner together.
+The members, all Democrats, were caught in an upper gallery of the chamber as rioters beat on the doors.

-Rep. Dean Phillips, D-Minn., said the House members, who were eventually evacuated without harm, are dismayed that an event that exposed the fragility of democracy could “somehow be whitewashed by tens of millions of people, including many … here in Congress.”
+Rep. Dean Phillips, D-Minn., said the House members, who were eventually evacuated without harm, are dismayed that an event that exposed the fragility of democracy could “somehow be whitewashed by tens of millions of people.”

 Some GOP lawmakers have tried to downplay the insurrection, charging that Democrats are overly focused on the attempt to thwart the peaceful transfer of power.